plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 It was also the anniversary day of my little brother’s passing away in 1994.
 I remember his qualities of courage and freedom.
 The letting go is part of being able to continue to live after experiencing the death of a beloved one.

 <div class="divider"></div>

-<div class="verse"><p><b>Their Flowers have Fallen</b><br/>
-but the leaves of the orchid plant<br/>
-are firm and strong,<br/>
-spreading their arms of greenness<br/>
-to the east and west.</p>

-<p>Their stems are thin and wobbly<br/>
-attached to wooden sticks<br/>
-with pins,<br/>
-yet tiny green buds<br/>
-are pushing through<br/>
-on the branches,<br/>
-like little lights of hope:<br/>
-life continues<br/>
-and will blossom again.</p></div>

-This poem was written to my orchid plant as I witnessed its changing, impermanent nature over the past two months.
-Impermanence can also be the continuation of life, and we are filled with happiness and joy on seeing this.
-The flowers have fallen, yet the tiny buds sing the song of life continuing without end.

-<div class="divider"></div>